DDZ Bridge over New Fork River

-The DDZ Bridge over New Fork River is a Kingpost pony truss bridge located near Boulder, Wyoming, which carries Sublette County Road 136 across the New Fork River.
+The DDZ Bridge over New Fork River is a Kingpost pony truss bridge located near Boulder, Wyoming, United States, which carries Sublette County Road 136 across the New Fork River.
 The bridge was built in 1917 by Lincoln County's government, as Sublette County had not yet been formed.
 Unlike most truss bridges at the time, the bridge was built with timber trusses rather than steel; it is the only wooden two-span Kingpost truss bridge remaining in Wyoming.
 The bridge's construction is considered to be "the most sophisticated" of extant wooden truss bridges in the state.

 The bridge was added to the National Register of Historic Places on February 22, 1985.
 It was one of several bridges added to the NRHP for its role in the history of Wyoming bridge construction.